jumzzz/model_serving/README.md

 This serves as a reference and a demo on how to serve models with LightGBM, Flask, gunicorn, nginx, and redis

+The task is to create a Web Service that serves a model that predicts the Income Bracket using **Adult Census Dataset**

 ## Training Details

 Model Training is implemented at `training` folder.